Chabad messianism: Chabad messianism after Schneerson's death

-For many hopeful, often vocal, followers, Schneerson's death did not rule out the hope that he could still be the mashiach.
+For many hopeful, often vocal, followers, Schneerson's death did not rule out the hope that he could still be the moshiach.
 There are Talmudic and halakhic sources that speak of the possibility that a righteous Jewish leader could be resurrected to become the mashiach.
 These positions, although not well-known, figure quite prominently and early in authentic Judaic sources.
 The Babylonian Talmud states: "If he [the Messiah] is among the dead, he is someone like Daniel."
 In fact, the most well-known deceased figure identified as being able to be the Messiah in rabbinic literature is King David.
 The Jerusalem Talmud states: "The Rabbis say, who is King Messiah?
 If he is from the living, David is his name, if he is from the deceased, David is still his name."
 According to Moses Margolies, a commentator on the Jerusalem Talmud known as the Pnei Moshe, the Talmud rules that: "If he [the Messiah] is among the living, David will be his name, and if he is from among the dead, he is David himself".

 Some object to the notion that mashiach will be someone who had once lived, died and was then resurrected, based on what Maimonides writes: "Even if one is worthy of being Mashiach, if he is killed it is certain that he is not Mashiach."
 Messianists counter that Maimonides does not disagree with both sources in the Talmud, rather the Talmud speaks of one who has died a natural death, while Maimonides excludes only one who was killed.
 This can be evidenced in his deliberate wording "if he (the potential Messiah) failed or was killed", while specifying the likes of Bar Kochba "was killed (in war) because of sins" and Yeshua of Nazareth who "was executed by the court".